 This can result in prolonged vacancies.
 Ask the agent how he or she feels about working on weekends on an as-needed basis.
 If the salaried agent doesn’t offer occasional weekend service for emergencies, contact your 2nd or 3rd choice company that employs commissioned-only agents.

 We don’t recommend just picking the first and only property management company you interview.
 Take some time to speak with 2-3 property managers that are commission-based, and see how you feel afterward.
 Who gave you the most confidence that they would take care of your property and have your best interests in mind?

 - Do you perform credit and background checks on applicants?

 - Do you contact previous landlords and employer references?

 - How will you advertise my property for lease?

-However you choose to handle the rental of your property while you are out of the area, research and preparation are key.
-Both the home owner and tenant are best protected when all expectations and standards are clearly expressed in writing.
-This applies to the homeowner and property manager relationship as well.
-Clear communication and expressed expectations from the beginning prevent head aches down the road!
+However you choose to handle the rental of your property while you are out of the area, research and preparation are your keys to success.
+Both the homeowner and tenant are best protected when all expectations and standards are clearly expressed in writing.
+This applies to the homeowner and property manager relationship as well!

 Whether you list your home for yourself or hire a property manager to do it for you, AHRN is a celebrated resource for everyone involved with military housing.
 Sign up at AHRN to find your next home near your new installation.
 Or, log in to explore how the site can help you find future tenants or homebuyers for your property.